locationtech/udig-platform/docs/user/en/Quickstart.rst

 #.
 If you have your own GIS data please feel free to experiment.
 Making use of the above sample data
    will enable you to follow along with this tutorial step by step.

-This is actually the full dataset used by :doc:`Walkthrough 1`.
-The contents of this dataset are as follows (in case you want to download higher resolution data):
+The *data_1_3.zip* download is the full dataset used by :doc:`Walkthrough 1`.
+The www.naturalearthdata.com
+web site makes these files available individually (and at different scales for more detailed work):

 * `HYP\_50M\_SR\_W.zip <http://www.naturalearthdata.com/http//www.naturalearthdata.com/download/50m/raster/HYP_50M_SR_W.zip>`_,
 * `10m-populated-places-simple.zip <http://www.naturalearthdata.com/http//www.naturalearthdata.com/download/10m/cultural/10m-populated-places-simple.zip>`_,